Azure/blobporter/README.md

 - For transfers from fast disks (SSD) or HTTP sources reducing the number readers or workers could provide better performance than the default values.
 Reduce these values if you want to minimize resource utilization.
 Lowering these numbers reduces contention and the likelihood of experiencing throttling conditions.

 - Transfers can be batched.
-Each batch transfer will concurrently read and transfer up to 200 files (default value) from the source.
-The batch size can be modified using the -x option, the maximum value is 500.
+Each batch transfer will concurrently read and transfer up to 500 files (default value) from the source.
+The batch size can be modified using the -x option.

 - Blobs smaller than the block size are transferred in a single operation.
 With relatively small files (<32MB) performance may be better if you set a block size equal to the size of the files.
 Setting the number of workers and readers to the number of files could yield performance gains.